 ADMISSIONS KEY DATES FOR ENTRY INTO SCHOOL FOR SEPTEMBER 2023

-- you should submit your application online using the eAdmissions website
+- you should submit your application online using the www.eadmissions.org.uk

-- the online application process opens on September 2021
+- the online application process opens in September 2022

-- you will be emailed in the evening of national offers day in April 2022 notifying you of the outcome
+- you will receive an email on the evening of national offer day in April 2023 notifying you of the outcome

 - you must not apply using this process if your child has special educational needs (SEN), with an Education Health Care Plan (EHCP).